This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A fecal fat test is used to check the amount of fat in your child's bowel movements.
 His body may not be able to absorb fat from the foods he eats.
 You will be told how to get a sample of each bowel movement your child has over a 72 hour period.

 - A CT scan , or CAT scan, takes pictures of your child's sinuses.
 The pictures may show growths, swelling, and mucus buildup.
-Your child may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
+Your child may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.

 - Airway clearance techniques are exercises to help remove mucus so your child can breathe more easily.
-His caregiver will show him how to do the exercises.
+His healthcare provider will show him how to do the exercises.
 These exercises may be used along with machines or special devices to help decrease your child's symptoms and risk for infection.

 - Surgery may be needed if your child has severe damage to organs, such as his liver or lungs.
-Ask your child's caregiver for more information about surgery.
+Ask your child's healthcare provider for more information about surgery.

 - A ventilator is a machine that gives your child oxygen and breathes for him when he cannot breathe well on his own.
 An endotracheal (ET) tube is put into your child's mouth or nose and attached to the ventilator.
 He may need a trach if an ET tube cannot be placed.
 A trach is a tube put through an incision and into his windpipe.